List of Ocean's characters: Terry Benedict

 Benedict is the slick owner of three Las Vegas casinos (Bellagio, MGM Grand Las Vegas and The Mirage).
 Having a romantic relationship with Tess Ocean makes him the perfect target for Danny's big plan.
 After the major heist, he vows to get those responsible.
 It is not until he gets help from the mysterious “Night Fox” that he actually does, and reluctantly offers them two weeks to cough up all the money they owe him (plus interest) before killing them.
 While still an antagonist of the team, he is recruited in Thirteen (and therefore possibly the twelfth member of the crew in this particular scheme) after Danny's crew runs out of money halfway through the Bank-con.
-Out of hatred against Willy Bank, Benedict agrees to back the operation financially, with his own demands – yet sets up the Night Fox to double cross the team.
+Out of hatred for Willy Bank, Benedict agrees to back the operation financially, with his own demands – yet sets up the Night Fox to double cross the team.
 Terry's ruthlessness, exemplified most by his choice for his lost vault money over Tess, is ironically opposed by his forced performance as a philanthropist on The Oprah Winfrey Show.
 Benedict was the first target for Ocean's Eleven.

-Benedict is loosely based on Steve Wynn.
-In addition to owning and developing two of the same casinos as Wynn (The Mirage and the Bellagio), Benedict also has an extensive art collection.
-Benedict also alludes to the way that Kevyn Wynn's kidnappers were caught.
-While Alvin Benedict headed MGM Grand Hotels in the 1980s this was before the current hotel with that name was built.

 Benedict is played by Andy García.

 François Toulour

-Best known alias, “Night Fox”, Toulour is a French Baron and master thief, whose skills are rivaled only by Danny Ocean.
+Best known alias, “Night Fox”, Toulour is a Baron and master thief, whose skills are rivaled only by Danny Ocean.
 He is LeMarc's protégé, mentioned by Europol as the only one worthy to be mentioned in the same breath as LeMarc.
 His ego triggers him to force Ocean's crew into a competition.
 He sets the team up by telling Terry Benedict of their whereabouts, and challenges the team to determine who is the best thief, promising to pay off their debt to Benedict if he loses.
 While he manages to steal the target, a Fabergé egg, he later learns the egg he stole was fake and the team beat him to it.
 Toulour is humiliated, but pays off Benedict.
 He reappears in Benedict's service, attempting to foil Danny's heist of the diamond awards in The Bank Hotel.
 The opposite of Ocean, Toulour specializes as a cat burglar; as such, his jobs are more physically demanding and seemingly carried out by him alone, whereas Ocean prefers using the 'Long Con' approach to slowly manipulate the situation to his favor.
 Toulour becomes the second target for Ocean's Twelve.

 Toulour is played by Vincent Cassel.